srnagar/java-sdk-docs/identity_azure_hosted_auth.md

 ```

 ## Managed Identity Credential
 The Managed Identity authenticates the managed identity (system or user assigned) of an Azure resource.
 So, if the application is running inside an Azure resource that supports Managed Identity through `IDENTITY/MSI` and/or `IMDS` endpoints, then this credential will get your application authenticated and offers a great secretless authentication experience.

+More condeptual details can be found here for [Managed identity authentication](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).

 ### Configure `ManagedIdentityCredential`